Disentangled Pre-training for Image Matting: Experiments

 \paragraph{Data augmentation} We do self-supervised pre-training on the ImageNet-1k (IN1K) training set~\cite{deng2009imagenet}.
 Following previous pre-training approaches~\cite{he2022masked, liu2021swin}, we use the default image input size of 224$\times$224.
 For each foreground image, we randomly select an image as the background.
 The trimap and pseudo label are kept the same size as the image.
 The patch size within the trimap is set as 7$\times$7.
 The ratios of an unknown region, foreground, and background are set to 75$\%$, 12.5$\%$ and 12.5$\%$, respectively.
 We first perform an affine transformation with a random degree, scale, shear, and flip.
 After that, we randomly change the Hue values of the image.
 Finally, we composite the foreground and background images with pseudo alpha matte.

 In the fine-tuning stage, we perform our experiments on image matting datasets.
 The data augmentation is set following MG Matting~\cite{yu2021mask}.
-Two foreground images are randomly fused with alpha matte, followed by random affine transformations and color jitterings.
+Two foreground images are randomly fused with alpha matte, followed by random affine transformations and colour jitterings.
 Patches with size 512$\times$ 512 are cropped around the unknown area in the central area of the foreground image.
 The augmented foreground and background are then fused according to the ground truth alpha matte.

 \paragraph{Pre-training} We employ the AdamW optimizer with $\beta_1$=0.9 and $\beta_2$=0.95 for our objective functions.
 The learning rate adopts a cosine annealing strategy with the base learning rate of $3\times10^{-4}$ and a weight decay of 0.05.
 By default, we perform self-supervised pre-training with batch size 512 on a single machine equipped with eight NVIDIA V100 GPUs.
-The model is trained for 100 epochs with a 10-epoch linear warm-up stage.

-\paragraph{Fine-tuning} In the fine-tuning stage, we follow the same setting as in MatteFormer~\cite{park2022matteformer}.
-We initialize the network with Tiny model of Swin Transformer~\cite{liu2021swin} pretrained on IN1K.
+The model is trained for 100 epochs with a 10-epoch linear warm-up stage. \paragraph{Fine-tuning} In the fine-tuning stage, we follow the same setting as in MatteFormer~\cite{park2022matteformer}.
+We initialize the network with the Tiny model of Swin Transformer~\cite{liu2021swin} pretrained on IN1K.
 The input size of the network is 512$\times$ 512, batch size of 40 for four V100 GPUs on one machine.
 We initialize the base learning rate with $10^{-3}$.
 Adam optimizer is adopted with $\beta_1$=0.5 and $\beta_2$=0.999 for training 200k iterations.
 In the first 5k iterations, we warm up the learning rate by linear increasing to help the model convergence.

 \paragraph{Evaluation metrics} Following the common practice in previous matting methods~\cite{qiao2020attention, yu2021mask,park2022matteformer}, we adopt the sum of absolute differences (SAD), mean squared error (MSE), gradient (Grad), and connectivity errors (Conn) as our evaluation metrics.
 The fused image and 3-channel trimap are concatenated in the channel dimension as inputs for the networks.
 The input image is padded to a size of multiple of 32 to facilitate the downsampling of the model and afterwards restored to its original size for evaluation.
 Note that lower values of the four evaluation metrics indicate higher performance (\ie more accurate alpha matte estimation).